SA man killed and burned ex-girlfriend

 Presiding judge Peet Johnson labelled Mantsoe an unreliable witness who fabricated evidence and was involved in a web of lies in a bid to sway the murder trial his way.

+- El Salvador, Jamaica and Guatemala have a higher femicide rate than South Africa, according to a 2011 study by the Small Arms Survey.

-The 28-year-old denied killing Ms Mokoena but during his bail hearing, he claimed he had disposed of her body after he came home and found that she had committed suicide by stabbing herself.
+The 28-year-old denied killing Ms Mokoena but during his bail hearing, he claimed he had disposed of her body after coming home and finding that she had committed suicide by stabbing herself.

 Her charred remains were found buried in a shallow grave in a deserted field in Johannesburg after her family filed a missing person's report in April last year.